-I thought it would be nice to get away from my normal routine and do something different.
+I thought getting away from my normal routine and doing something different would be nice.
 See the countryside of Korea, meet some new people, be part of a worthy cause.
 Little did I know what was in store.

 The past few weeks, I’ve been wrestling with a lot of questions and thoughts about my purpose.
 What are my gifts and passions?
 Where is my life headed?
 For the first time in a long time, I was shaken to the core in my identity, and I felt a need to reevaluate everything I thought I knew about myself.

 One night I asked God if I could just go up to heaven and be with Him right now, because my deepest desire, which always comes into focus during these times of wrestling, is simply to know Him and be with Him.
 I kind of meant it as a rhetorical question, but He immediately answered.

 “I still have an assignment for you on this earth.”

 This past weekend, I finally heard His answer.